toliaqat/photon-controller/README.md

 ```
 ## FAQ

-1. Can I do continuous query on a stateless service?
+#### Can I do continuous query on a stateless service?
-A. No, because queries work on statfull and persisted services.
+No, because queries work on statfull and persisted services.

-2. How can I see list of all created continuous query services?
+#### How can I see list of all created continuous query services?
-A. You can do curl on http://<host>/core/query-tasks and http://<host>/core/local-query-tasks to see list of all query task services.
+You can do curl on `http://host/core/query-tasks` and `http://host/core/local-query-tasks` to see list of all query task services.

-3. My continuous query task is not there after few minutes.
+#### My continuous query task is not there after few minutes.
 Why it got disappeared?
-A. It got expired after 10 minutes.
+It got expired after 10 minutes.
 Set it to never expire using `querytask.documentExpirationTimeMicros = Long.MAX_VALUE;`

-4. Why I am not getting any results in subscription of my continues query tasks service?
+#### Why I am not getting any results in subscription of my continues query tasks service?
-A. Subscription handler will be called when there are any updates.
-Make sure your updates are being reflected on the index.
+Subscription handler will be called when there are any updates.
+Make sure your
+updates are being reflected on the index.

-5. Let’s say I’ve got a query for “all example services”, and one of the example services is deleted: do I learn that it’s no longer in the query result?
+#### Let’s say I’ve got a query for “all example services”, and one of the example services is deleted: do I learn that it’s no longer in the query result?
-A. You will get a PATCH, with the body being the last version of the example service when it was deleted.
+You will get a PATCH, with the body being the last version of the example
+service when it was deleted.
 The documentUpdateAction will be DELETE.

-6. You said, any update that satisfies the query filter will cause the results to be updated and a self PATCH to be sent on the service.
+#### You said, any update that satisfies the query filter will cause the results to be updated and a self PATCH to be sent on the service.
 Does that mean I’ll see a diff of new things that match that query?

-A. You will receive notifications in the form of PATCH operations, with the body being a QueryTask, with the results.documentLinks/documents being filled in with the specific update to a service that matched the query
+You will receive notifications in the form of PATCH operations, with the body
+being a QueryTask, with the results.documentLinks/documents being filled in
+with the specific update to a service that matched the query  if your query no
-if your query no longer match anything, you get no notifications.
-You can cancel it, have it expire, etc.
+longer match anything, you get no notifications.
+You can cancel it, have it
+expire, etc.

-7. I want to get notification on every single create, update, delete on all services on my host.
+#### I want to get notification on every single create, update, delete on all services on my host.
 Will a single continuous query task do that?
-A. Please don't try this at your home(production).
-Yes, you can do that, but it will be a big performance hit on your host for the duration of your query task.
+Please don't try this at your home(production).
+Yes, you can do that, but it
+will be a big performance hit on your host for the duration of your query task.
 Make sure you set expire to be short.

-8. When does a continuous query ends?
+#### When does a continuous query ends?
-A. It never ends, until it gets expired.
-You will keep getting notification as long as there are updates that fulfil continuous query task's filter.
+It never ends, until it gets expired.
+You will keep getting notification as
+long as there are updates that fulfil continuous query task's filter.

-9. How do you calculate a total sum using a continuous query when you don't know when your're done getting update notifications?
+#### How do you calculate a total sum using a continuous query when you don't know when your're done getting update notifications?
-A. Well a total sum implies you know the full set that you want to compute it over, which means that you can use a normal query.
-If you want to keep counting, and do a running sum, then you need to use a continuous query.
+Well a total sum implies you know the full set that you want to compute it
+over, which means that you can use a normal query.
+If you want to keep
+counting, and do a running sum, then you need to use a continuous query.

-10. Ok, I am still confused.
+#### Ok, I am still confused.
 What does a continuous query actually do?
-A. A continiuous query does two things:
+A continiuous query does two things:
-  1) It will give the historical, existing data as the first notification
+ 1. It will give the historical, existing data as the first notification
-  2) It will give you any further updates
+ 2. It will give you any further updates